Goldmund-Wyldebeast-Wunderliebe/gww.buildout-fabric/README.rst

 deploy_buildout
     This script handles the steps (1) which are executed on the production Appie's to deploy a new buildout.
+A fresh buildout is cloned and run.
+Switching can be done in the next task.

+switch_buildout
-A fresh buildout is cloned and run, instances are restarted and finally a switch is made between the old buildout and the new one.
+    The current buildout will be switched with the new one.
+Instances are restarted and finally a switch is made between the old buildout and the  new one.

 1. https://intranet.gw20e.com/projects/nuffic/new-prd-release